-In this post we will delve deeper into understanding how Asian longhorned beetle tree damage occurs, measures being taken to contain it and what you as an individual can do to
+In this post we will delve deeper into understanding how Asian longhorned beetle tree damage occurs, measures being taken to contain it and what you as an individual can do to prevent it.

 When it comes to the health and longevity of our urban trees, one destructive force has been causing high tree mortality in recent years.
 In 1996, the Asian longhorned beetle, a non-native insect from Asia, was introduced to American soil and has since posed an alarming risk to several common trees in urban green spaces.

 This six-legged intruder originates from Asia and poses an alarming risk to several common trees attacked within our cities’ green spaces.
-The list includes species such as birch, goldenrain tree, willow, horse chestnut, elm, katsura tree, and maple – all valuable contributors to our valuable woodland ecosystems.
+The list includes species such as birch, goldenrain tree, poplar, willow, horse chestnut, elm, katsura tree, and maple – all valuable contributors to our valuable woodland ecosystems.

 The adult beetles lay their eggs beneath the bark of these host trees during the breeding season.
 As larvae hatch and grow, they burrow deep into the heartwood, disrupting water flow, which ultimately leads to death for many infected specimens.

 A particularly concerning aspect about this insect problem is how well adapted it has become since arriving here two decades ago.
 Its ability to survive through harsh winters while continuing its life cycle when warmer weather arrives makes control efforts challenging at best, largely due to rapid breeding cycles among established populations.

 In essence, understanding more about this damaging pest can be key towards developing effective strategies aimed at mitigation or even eradication where feasible so we might preserve America’s precious urban forests for generations yet unborn.